 The bolt catch serves multiple functions on the AR-15 platform.
 First of all, it helps the shooter reload the rifle faster.
-If an AR does not have a bolt catch or the bolt catch is not working, the bolt will not lock back on the last round; this means that after the shooter inserts a new magazine, they will need to pull back the charging handle to load a round into the chamber, and make the rifle ready to fire.
+If an AR does not have a bolt catch or the bolt catch is not working, the bolt will not lock back on the last round; this means that after the shooter inserts a new magazine, they will need to pull back the charging handle to load a round into the chamber and prepare the rifle to fire.

 Moreover, when the bolt catch locks the bolt back, it is a clear indicator to the shooter that the rifle is empty and safe.
-The shooter can then instantly start a reload, whereas, if the bolt isn't locked rearward, the shooter doesn't feel that the rifle is empty, and they may waste valuable time pulling the trigger on the next shot.
+The shooter can then instantly start a reload; if the bolt isn't locked rearward, the shooter may not know that the rifle is empty, and may waste valuable time pulling the trigger on the next shot.